 Organizational Lead, Mental Health

-Kelly McNaughton is the Program Manager for the Peer Support and Trauma Response at The Hospital for Sick Children (SickKids), where she engineered the development and implementation of the program which currently comprises over 80 peers.
+Kelly McNaughton is the Program Manager for the Peer Support and Trauma Response Program at The Hospital for Sick Children (SickKids), where she engineered the development and implementation of the program which currently comprises over 80 peers.
 This is the first hospital-wide peer program in Canada, which includes physicians, providing individual support as well as trauma response following second victim events and critical incidents.

 She has specialized training in critical incident stress and trauma response, holding certification as a trauma specialist with the Association of Traumatic Stress Specialists, and is an instructor under the International Critical Incident Stress Foundation.